-- A1.69 The BBC noted that its strategy since 2016 has been to optimise BBC Three viewing on iPlayer.
-Although it plans to relaunch BBC Three as a linear channel, it intends to maintain an 'iPlayer-first' commissioning approach.
-41 It explained this means BBC Three's budget will be spent on high impact content with longevity on iPlayer (i.e. higher tariff but lower volume content), which may not be as repeatable on a linear schedule due to the nature of the content or ease with which casual viewers could tune in part way.
+&lt;sup>41 BBC PIT Annex 1: Modelling the expected viewing for BBC Three and its market impact, p.7 an 'iPlayer-first' commissioning approach.
+It explained this means BBC Three's budget will be spent on high impact content with longevity on iPlayer (i.e. higher tariff but lower volume content), which may not be as repeatable on a linear schedule due to the nature of the content or ease with which casual viewers could tune in part way.
 It considered this would reduce linear viewing relative to the old channel.
 It applied a 25% reduction to viewing of the old channel.
-It noted there was no data to support the figure, but it was consistent with the 25% uplift figure applied to BBC Three online viewing to reflect the optimisation of content for iPlayer when BBC Three went off-air. - A1.70 In response to the Invitation to Comment, ITV considered that the BBC's iPlayer first commissioning model may involve content premiering on iPlayer and BBC Three at the same time.
-For this reason, it considered that the 25% reduction in viewing overstates the impact of iPlayer first commissioning.
-42 - A1.71 In 2015 the BBC commissioned Competition Chambers (CC) to model the impact of moving BBC Three online only.
+It noted there was no data to support the figure, but it was consistent with the 25% uplift figure applied to BBC Three online viewing to reflect the optimisation of content for iPlayer when BBC Three went off-air.

+- A1.75 ITV considered that the BBC's iPlayer first commissioning model may involve content premiering on iPlayer and BBC Three at the same time.
+For this reason, it considered that the 25% reduction in viewing overstates the impact of iPlayer first commissioning. - A1.76 In 2015 the BBC commissioned Competition Chambers (CC) to model the impact of moving BBC Three online only.
 It applied a 25% uplift to its estimate of BBC Three online viewing to reflect optimising content for online.
 In our 2015 MIA we noted that it was difficult to quantify the impact of optimising content for online.
-At that time, we decided not to revise the 25% uplift assumption given that making significant changes to it had very little impact on the BBC's viewing share.43 - A1.72 In 2015 the uplift for optimising content for online was applied to iPlayer viewing.
+At that time, we decided not to revise the 25% uplift assumption given that making significant changes to it had very little impact on the BBC's viewing share. - A1.77 In 2015 the uplift for optimising content for online was applied to iPlayer viewing.
 In this case the BBC is proposing an equivalent reduction to linear viewing to account for the fact that it expects to continue to optimise content for BBC iPlayer even after BBC Three has launched as a linear channel.
 We consider the situations are quite distinct and an uplift to online viewing does not necessarily translate into an equivalent reduction in linear viewing therefore it may not be the case that a 25% uplift to online viewing means there would be a 25% reduction in linear viewing.
-We do not consider the adjustment applied in 2015 (which itself was not supported by any evidence) is particularly informative to this situation. - A1.73 It is possible that the BBC's iPlayer-first commissioning strategy could result in lower linear viewing relative to 2015.
+We do not consider the adjustment applied in 2015 (which itself was not supported by any evidence) is particularly informative to this situation. - A1.78 It is possible that the BBC's iPlayer first commissioning strategy could result in lower linear viewing relative to 2015.
 However, the BBC will need to fill the linear schedule, and it is very difficult to predict in advance the popularity of the (as yet unknown) content.
 There is very little basis from which to form an assumption on the potential reduction in linear viewing compared to 2015 from the BBC's iPlayer first commissioning strategy.
-In the light of this, and in keeping with the BBC's stated intention of taking a conservative approach to address uncertainties, we have not applied a reduction to linear viewing to reflect iPlayer
+In the light of this, and in keeping with the BBC's stated intention of taking a conservative approach to address uncertainties, we have not applied a reduction to linear viewing to reflect iPlayer first commissioning.
+We recognise this is a conservative assumption which could lead to higher linear viewing predictions than will actually be achieved.